 - Liquid supplements are easy to drink, they’re full of nutrients and they’re relatively delicious.
 They’ll give you all you need right after training, and they’re relatively simple on the molecular level which means your intestines will process them with ease.

-- The liquid supplements that have fast-digesting protein such as whey hydrolysates and isolates, as well quickly-digesting carbs like dextrose and maltodextrin have a better chance of absorption than whole food meals, which is another advantage for supplements.
+- Liquid supplements that have fast-digesting protein such as whey hydrolysates and isolates, as well quickly-digesting carbs like dextrose and maltodextrin have a faster rate of absorption than whole food meals, which is another advantage for supplements.